Pudong International Airport, Shanghai

 - Shenyang: Zhoushuizi International Airport Shenyang.

-Even though we haven’t personally tried it, it seems that international travelers who arrive in China through one of the two airports listed above can freely move around Liaoning Province, and then leave China through one of these two airports (you don’t have to arrive and depart from the same airport so long as you only use these two).
+International travelers who arrive in China through one of the two airports listed above can freely move around Liaoning Province, and then leave China through one of these two airports (you don’t have to arrive and depart from the same airport so long as you only use these two).

 To conclude, even in this case the list of entry points could change at any time.
 So we always suggest that you verify the most recent information you read here on our site.